DataResponsibly/we-are-ai/modules/show me the data/_posts/2000-02-03-designing-a-classifier.md

 ### Think/Pair/Share (10 min)

 Imagine that you were hired by a credit card company to design an algorithm that cuts down on fraudulent activity.
 What kinds of data can you use that might indicate when fraud is happening?
-Spend 5 minutes brainstorming a list of ideas, considering how each type of data helps accomplish your goal and how you would collect that data.
+Spend 5 minutes brainstorming a list of ideas, considering how each input feature helps accomplish your goal and how you would collect that data.

 ```
 NAME THE FEATURE     WHY IS THIS FEATURE INFORMATIVE?
 HOW WOULD YOU GET THIS FEATURE?